WealthWizardsEngineering/instance-terminator-terraform/README.md

 A AWS Lambda function to automatically terminate hosts on autoscaling groups - using Terraform.

-This will run periodically and identify autoscaling groups tagged with can-be-terminated = 'true' and terminate the oldest instance as long as the group has 2 or more instances and the number of healthy instances is at least equal to the desired number of instances.
+This will run periodically and identify autoscaling groups tagged with can-be-terminated = 'true' and terminate the oldest instance, see the [instance-terminator](https://github.com/WealthWizardsEngineering/instance-terminator) for more details

 ## Rationale